China Used Car Market Size and Share

 Geography Analysis

 East China maintained a 33.29% market share in 2025, powered by Shanghai, Jiangsu, and Zhejiang, where dense dealer networks and high disposable incomes converge.
 Shanghai alone accounted for a significant share of national deals, yet its steep ICE plate auction fees are accelerating a pivot toward NEV stock.
 North China follows a similar pattern; Beijing’s lottery odds for ICE plates push registrations to neighboring Hebei, redistributing inventory flows.
-Digital license adoption is highest in these metropolitan areas, enabling faster online closings and reducing the incidence of fraud.
+Digital license adoption is highest in these metropolitan areas, enabling faster online closings and reducing fraud.

 South China is positioning itself as a pivotal growth hub.
 With well-established parts ecosystems and significant vehicle bases, Guangzhou and Shenzhen are primed to support Uxin’s ambitious superstore.
 Wage levels in Tier 1 cities drive demand for premium vehicles.
 Additionally, Guangdong's export focus, combined with lenient regulations, enables seamless cross-border resales into Southeast Asia.
 Meanwhile, Central China, encompassing Henan and Hubei, capitalizes on inter-city transfer deregulation, directing surplus coastal stock to inland areas.
 Uxin’s expansive facility in Zhengzhou epitomizes this logistics-driven redistribution.